anodyne/docs/getting-started.md

 {% /callout %}

 {% callout title="What about PHP 8?" type="warning" %}
-Nova 2.6 has known compatability issues with PHP 8.
+Nova 2.6 has known compatibility issues with PHP 8.
 If you're running a server that has PHP 8 or will not let you run PHP 7, you should upgrade to Nova 2.7.
 {% /callout %}

 ## Custom domain name